Kuan Yuan Yi Pastry Museum

 郭元益糕餅博物館

-In 1708, the ancestor of Kuo Yuan Ye arrived in Taiwan from Zhangzhou, Fujian, crossing the sea and establishing a new chapter in Taiwan's traditional pastry history with just a shoulder pole at Shilin Bridge.
-After four generations of legendary management, this century-old shop has continuously innovated, proudly earning the name "Pastry Family."
-After a hundred years of refining, Mr. Kuo Yuan Ye established Taiwan's first pastry museum to preserve the precious historical heritage of Taiwanese pastries.
-The museum displays the history of the "Pastry Family" over the past century and introduces the evolution of Taiwan's traditional pastry industry as well as customs related to traditional weddings and funerals in Taiwan, thereby deepening the world's understanding of Taiwanese traditional pastries.
-The Kuo Yuan Ye Pastry Museum Shilin Branch, established in 2002, is located at the original site of Kuo Yuan Ye's century-old shop, on the fourth and fifth floors of the Kuo Yuan Ye headquarters, following the establishment of the Yangmei Branch in 2001.
-In addition to the museum's display area that introduces the historical evolution of Taiwanese pastries over the past century and traditional customs for weddings and funerals, there is a "Happy Baking House" inviting visitors to make pastries by hand and experience the fun world of pastries.
-Additionally, there are "Parent-Child Activity Zones" and "Outdoor Parent-Child Recreation Areas" where both adults and children can engage in various activities and facilities to learn more about Taiwanese pastries.
+In 1708, the ancestors of Kuo Yuan Ye crossed the sea from Zhangzhou, Fujian to Taiwan, using a carrying pole at the Shilin Bridge to start a new chapter in Taiwan's traditional pastry history.
+Over four generations of legendary management, this century-old store continuously innovated, earning the reputation of "Pastry Family."
+After a hundred years of refinement, Mr. Kuo Yuan Ye established Taiwan's first pastry museum to preserve the precious historical assets of Taiwan's pastries.
+The museum displays the century-long history of the "Pastry Family" and introduces the evolution of Taiwan's traditional pastry industry, as well as the customs surrounding traditional Taiwanese weddings, funerals, and celebrations, giving the world a deeper understanding of Taiwan's traditional pastries.
+The Kuo Yuan Ye Pastry Museum Shilin Branch, established in 2002, is located at the original site of the century-old store and the headquarters of Kuo Yuan Ye on the fourth and fifth floors.
+In addition to exhibiting the historical evolution of Taiwanese pastries and traditional customs related to celebrations, the museum features a "Happy Baking Room," inviting visitors to make pastries themselves and experience the fascinating world of pastries.
+There are also a "Parent-Child Activity Area" and an "Outdoor Parent-Child Recreation Area," allowing both adults and children to gain more knowledge about Taiwanese pastries through various activities and facilities.

 Recommended Hotel Bookings